dleidert/bde-lock/docs/index.md

 ---
 layout: page
 shorttitle: Home
-title: BitLocker Drive Locker - Lock unlocked BitLocker encrypted drives via drive context menu
+title: BitLocker Drive Locker - Lock unlocked encrypted drives via context menu
 description: >
   Documentation about the bde-lock project, a simple Windows installer, which adds 'Bitlocker Lock drive' to the drive context menu entry to lock / re-lock an unlocked BitLocker encrypted drive without the need to restart the Windows system.
-The installer creates the necessary registry keys and installs a small script.
-If uninstalled, it will also remove all created and installed content.
 tags:
   - bdelock
   - bde-lock